khowellmobile/tinker-tool/README.md

 ## Usage

 1. Clone the repository to your local machine.
-2. Start a local web development server
+2. Start a local web development server. (or just open tinker.html in your broswer)
 3. Open the server in your broswer and start create components.

 ## License